-Why Do We Eat so Much Salt?
+Why Do We Need, or Think We Need, Salt?

 According to the American Heart Association, Americans are only supposed to consume an average of 2,300mg of sodium per day.
 Instead, we consume a whopping 3,436mg on average.